facebook/winterfell/prover/README.md

 ## Provers
 Currently, the only available prover is a monolith prover.
 This prover supports multi-threaded proof generation but is limited to a single machine.
 A fully distributed prover will be added in the future.

 To generate proofs using multiple threads, the crate must be compiled with `concurrent` feature enabled.
+The number of threads used during proof generation can be configured via `RAYON_NUM_THREADS` environment variable.
+The default number of threads is set to the number of logical cores on the machine.

 ## Usage
 To generate a proof that a computation was executed correctly, you will need to do the following: